Nicki Minaj Flashes Massive Diamond Ring After Marrying Kenneth Petty

 "Congrats to the King and Queen," the jeweler wrote on Instagram.
 "We wish you both lots of love and happiness together.
 Thank you for trusting us with designing and making these very special pieces for you both."

-According to the company, the center stone in Minaj's ring is 17 carats while Petty's ring features marquee-shaped diamonds.
+According to the company, the center stone in Minaj's ring is 17 carats and is a radiant cut.
+Meanwhile, Petty's ring features marquee-shaped diamonds.
 The accessories include personal details, too.
 Rafaello and Co. told E!
 News the insides of the rings say Barbie and Ken.
-While the company didn't release the price of the pieces, it noted that both rings are valued at $1.1 million.
+While the company didn't release the prices of the pieces, it noted that both rings are valued at $1.1 million.
 It also revealed that Petty worked with the company to design the rings.

+"I've known Nicki a long time, and they are definitely in love," Rafaello and Co. owner Gabriel Jacobs told E!
+News.
+"It's no bulls--t."

 The dynamic duo had a bit of fun with the ring reveal, too.
 The two dressed up as characters from the horror film Bride of Chucky.
 In one of the pics, Petty could be seen getting down on one knee and presenting Minaj with the ring, which rested on a severed bloody finger.